Radial Tunnel Syndrome

 How long does Radial Tunnel Syndrome last?

-This is a difficult question to answer because many factors come into play when discussing the length of time that a nerve condition like Radial Tunnel Syndrome might last.
-If treated early and appropriately, then the symptoms can be alleviated and the development of further complications of the condition can be avoided, but usually, by the time someone notices the pain associated with the condition, it has progressed enough that medical intervention is necessary.
-With conservative treatment, the symptoms of the condition can be lessened, but you will have to maintain these activities in order to keep the condition from worsening, and if they do not prove effective, then surgery may be necessary, which has a different recovery time.
+This is a difficult question because many factors come into play when discussing the length of time that a nerve condition like Radial Tunnel Syndrome might last.
+If treated early and appropriately, the symptoms can be alleviated, and further complications can be avoided.
+Still, usually, by the time someone notices the pain associated with the condition, it has progressed enough that medical intervention is necessary.
+With conservative treatment, the symptoms of the condition can be lessened.
+Still, you must maintain these activities to keep the condition from worsening.
+If they do not prove effective, surgery may be necessary, which has a different recovery time.

 What happens if my Radial Tunnel Syndrome goes untreated?

 As a nerve-related condition, Radial Tunnel Syndrome can cause great pain, and so if it is untreated, this pain will increase.
-Swelling and numbness are also symptoms, and these will make it difficult to use your arm in activities of daily life, and the longer they go untreated, the harder it will be to get things done.
+Swelling and numbness are also symptoms that will make it difficult to use your arm in daily activities, and the longer they go untreated, the harder it will be to get things done.
 As soon as you think you may be suffering from Radial Tunnel Syndrome, it is important to seek treatment to avoid this eventuality.

 Do I need surgery to get rid of Radial Tunnel Syndrome?

-Dr. Knight always prefers conservative treatment prior to resulting in surgery, but in cases where conservative treatment proves ineffective, then surgery might be necessary to give you the relief you need and return the functionalist to the affected area.
+Dr. Knight always prefers conservative treatment before resulting in surgery.
+Still, in cases where conservative treatment proves ineffective, surgery might be necessary to give you the relief you need and return the functionalist to the affected area.
 Surgery is a relatively simple procedure known as decompression, where the Radial Tunnel is incised to relieve pressure on the nerve.
 After a two-month recovery period with therapy, you should be free of pain and able to return to daily activities.

 Is Radial Tunnel Syndrome painful?